1961 Malév Hungarian Airlines Douglas C-47 Skytrain crash: Aircraft

 The aircraft involved was a Douglas C-47A Skytrain, that was manufactured in 1943 in Long Beach, California, by Douglas Aircraft Company.
 From 1944, it flew in the United States Air Force with registration 316026 (43-16026).
 On 19 November 1951, the aircraft was due to fly from Erding, West Germany, to Belgrade, Yugoslavia with four American soldiers on board.
 They tried to avoid Hungary, which was part of the Eastern Bloc.
 That day, a strong southwest wind pushed the airplane towards the Hungarian border, and the pilots realised too late that they had arrived to the Mecsek mountains instead of the Yugoslav capital, where the air force tried to shoot it down, but without success.
 The airplane then turned back towards Yugoslavia, but was immediately fired upon (as an American border-crossing aircraft).
 From there it fled to Romania, and then returned to Hungarian territory.
 By this time the Soviet Union had also become aware of the case, and two Soviet MiG-15 fighter jets forced the military airplane to land at Pápa Air Base (the official reason given was that the Hungarians had requested the help of the Soviets stationed there because of "poor visibility").
 The four soldiers on board were convicted, fined and expelled from Hungary, but the aircraft was confiscated.
 It was used by the Hungarian Air Force from 1952 to 1956 (with registration 026), but due to lack of documentation and spare parts it was out of the line, but it fitted in with the Lisunov Li-2s used by Malév, as they were manufactured by the Soviets under the Douglas DC-3 licence.

 In early 1956, Malév took over and converted it into a passenger aircraft.
 It continued to operate with Soviet Shvetsov ASh-62IR engines instead of the original Pratt & Whitney R-1830 engines.
 The aircraft type was changed to TS-62.
 Its new civil registration mark HA-TSA, refers to the new type of aircraft.
 It entered service on 6 September 1956, first as an 18-seater and then as a 21-seater from 1959.
 In 1960 it was given a wing replacement.

 The aircraft had already suffered one minor accident: on 16 December 1960, it departed from Szeged Airport to Budapest with four passengers.
 During the take-off from Szeged, the left landing gear blew out during the run-up at the moment of lift-off, but the captain noticed this only after take-off.
-They flew with the wheels still out all the time.
+The flight continued with the undercarriage extended.
 During the emergency landing at Ferihegy, the aircraft stalled and came to rest on its nose.